zhengmianmian/Dashboard/README.md

 # Dashboard

 This is my first practice of NextJS.
+Done by following the guide.

 ## Tech stack